Andrew Wiles: Awards and honours

 Wiles's proof of Fermat's Last Theorem has stood up to the scrutiny of the world's other mathematical experts.
 Wiles was interviewed for an episode of the BBC documentary series Horizon about Fermat's Last Theorem.
-This was broadcast as an episode of the PBS science television series Nova with the title "The Proof".
+This was broadcast as a 1997 episode of the PBS science television series Nova in Season 25 with the title "The Proof".
 His work and life are also described in great detail in Simon Singh's popular book Fermat's Last Theorem.